mrigendra-18/mrigendra-18/README.md

 Here are some of the notable projects I have worked on:

 1. **Whiteboard Application**
-   - A collaborative platform for users to sketch and brainstorm in real-time.
+   - A collaborative platform for users to sketch and brainstorm in real time.
    - Features: User authentication, real-time collaboration, and chat functionality.

 2. **Apollo.io Clone**